janneras/coin-analyzer/README.md

-# coin-analyzer
+# Project

 Vincit Rising Star Pre-assignment 2021, Coin analyzer for Scrooge McDuck.

+# How to run